-- The server events that the client can be notified of. - The RopRegisterNotification ROP, which is used to subscribe to notifications. - The ROPs and RPCs used to notify the client of pending notifications: - •The EcDoAsyncConnectEx method. - •The EcDoAsyncWaitEx method. - •The EcRRegisterPushNotification method. - ■The RopPending ROP ([MS-OXCROPS] section 2.2.14.3). - The RopNotify ROP (section 2.2.1.4.1), which is used to send notification details.
+- The server events that the client can be notified of. - The RopRegisterNotification ROP, which is used to subscribe to notifications. - The ROPs and RPCs used to notify the client of pending notifications: - •The EcDoAsyncConnectEx method. - •The EcDoAsyncWaitEx method. - •The EcRRegisterPushNotification method. - ■The RopPending ROP ([MS-OXCROPS] section 2.2.14.3). - •The NotificationWait request type<2> ([MS-OXCMAPIHTTP] section 2.2.4.4). - The RopNotify ROP (section 2.2.1.4.1), which is used to send notification details.